cwendorf/EASI/D-Advanced/README.md

 ### Included Examples

+**Analyze Extension**: These examples combine the estimate, plot, test, and standardize functions for single-factor designs.

+- The [**AnalyzeOneWay**](./AnalyzeOneWay/) files analyze an example of a single-factor between-subjects design
+- The [**AnalyzeRepeated**](./AnalyzeRepeated/) files analyze an example of a single-factor within-subjects design

 **Summarize Extension**: These examples provide summary statistics, boxplots, and data plots for single-factor designs.

 - The [**SummarizeOneWay**](./SummarizeOneWay/) files analyze an example of a single-factor between-subjects design